AlphaParticle28/IK-IN-UR5/README.md

 Output produced as a .csv file.

 Note: The ith column corresponds to the ith joint angle configuration.
-The jth row represents the jth joint configuration. (i and j ranges from 1 to 5)
+The jth row represents the jth joint configuration. (i and j range from 1 to 5 inclusive)

 ![image](https://github.com/AlphaParticle28/IK-IN-UR5/assets/154257982/0b649ed0-1fcd-4b82-a8cf-f129bcba5d1a)